Why You Can't Sleep After Quitting Smoking (and What Actually Helps)

 What Sleep Looks Like on the Other Side

 Once your nervous system has finished its initial adjustment, sleep often becomes one of the unexpected gains of quitting.
 People report falling asleep more easily, fewer middle-of-the-night wake-ups, and waking up feeling more rested.
-The Cochrane review on cessation and mental health found reduced anxiety, depression, and stress in people who had stopped smoking for at least six weeks, and lower baseline anxiety tends to translate directly into better sleep.
+Stopping smoking is linked to reduced anxiety, depression, and stress in people who stay quit for at least six weeks, and a calmer baseline tends to translate directly into better sleep.

 Right now, in the middle of a hard week, that might feel abstract.
 The point is not to convince yourself the future is amazing.
 The point is to recognise that the bad nights are a phase with an end, not a permanent state.
 Hold the next night.
 Then the one after that.